jamiewbarnett/t-ISSM/README.md

 # Task 2: Run model to spun-up state

+- The code for this task has already been written and will provide you with a spun up glacier in a similar position and state as it is found in 2024

 - Open up matlab, and navigate to the t-issm directory and open the 'runme.m' file - this is where you will work from for this exercise
 - Make sure all the ISSM source code AND the t-issm directory is on your Matlab PATH